Zach Ertz and the Philadelphia Eagles have already begun preparing for their title defense this fall.

-Wentz still isn’t fully cleared, but he is further along in his recovery than most expected after his late season injury and that bodes well for an Eagles team hungry to repeat.
+Wentz’s status for the start of the 2018 season is yet to be determined, but he is further along in his recovery than most expected after his late-season injury and that bodes well for an Eagles team hungry to repeat.

 “I’m not entirely cleared to do everything yet, but I will do what I can,” Wentz said.
 “You just kind of do a little bit more each day.
 It’s not always like this.
 There are days you are sore and tired, it’s all part of it.”

-Whether Wentz plays in Week 1 this season is yet to be determined, but the Eagles are fortunate to have Nick Foles on deck should they need their Super Bowl MVP again.
-And they have a cache of weapons, including Ertz, Mike Wallace, Nelson Agholor, Jay Ajayi, and Alshon Jeffery to keep the offense afloat while Wentz recovers fully.
+As Wentz continues to progress, the Eagles are fortunate to have Nick Foles on deck, should they need their Super Bowl MVP to step up again.
+And they have a cache of weapons, including Zach, Nelson Agholor, Alshon Jeffery, and newcomers Mike Wallace and Dallas Goedert, to keep the offense afloat while Wentz recovers fully.